South Africa needs to find ways to bring back traditional foods, to make them hip and attractive again to help fight malnutrition and food insecurity.

 Duodu also used the opportunity to raise concerns about sorghum production in South Africa, which has this declined 24% year-on-year to 36 000 hectares.
 This year South Africa planted the smallest ever sorghum crop.

-Used traditionally for porridge, baking bread and for animal fodder on farms, this powerhouse of nutrients was now being imported
+Used traditionally for porridge, baking bread and for animal fodder on farms, this powerhouse of nutrients was now being imported by South Africa, said Duodu.

 “I don’t think that’s right.
 We need to find ways of popularising our own local crops amongst consumers, for the ultimate good of farmers and the health of our nation,” he added.